HomeItinerariesToursBlogDay GuidesLocations

 Restaurant Options:

-• Tonkatsu Yutaka – Tonkatsu restaurant
+• Tonkatsu Yutaka – Long standing family run tonkatsu restaurant

 • Saryō Ichimatsu – Refined set lunches & multi-dish kaiseki meals in a chic space with bamboo screens & classic motifs.

-• Marugoto Vegan Dining (Vegan-Friendly) – Comfy eatery offering vegan curries, burgers & rice bowls, plus coffee, tea & beer.
+• Marugoto Vegan Dining (Vegan-Friendly) – Comfy riverside eatery offering vegan curries, burgers & rice bowls, plus coffee, tea & beer.

 Walk Along Sumida River and Take a Boat Ride